12 Crypto Leverage Trading Strategies to Control Exposure

 These kinds of setups can usually be found in heavy breakout scenarios where the market gets one-sided pretty fast and you can enter with a super tight SL.

-The fear and greed index is a perfect strategy for leveraged crypto traders because it gives you a general feel of the average market participant.
+The fear and greed index is a strategy for traders because it gives you a general feel of the average market participant.

 This index will give you a hint of how the market is feeling at any given moment and you can withdraw valuable information.